MikeXydas/ArticleCategoryClassification/README.md

     We first import the trainset data from the .csv using pandas and storing them in a dataframe
     and we perform the following preprocessing in the content of each article:
     - Apply Title: Considering that the title of the article has some effect on deciding its category
-    we append it at the end of the text so as the content of the article has a fixed percentage of its content bei the title
+    we append it at the end of the text so as the content of the article has a fixed percentage of its content as the title
     - Lower Case: We turn all the uppercase letters to lowercase
     - Stopwords: We remove from the content of the article a set of stopwords which do not offer any useful information
     Like "the", and", "have" etc.